How to Learn Russian: 6 Easy Ways to Learn Russian Effectively

 italki

-Italki is a massive online learning platform for all languages and currently has 900 Russian teachers.
-You can search for a teacher based on what country they live in, availability, and price.
-Italki is a secure platform, so your money is safe.
-Most teachers offer a discounted trial lesson so you can try them to see if you like their teaching style.
-You can also read more about the platform in this italki review.
+italki is a massive online learning platform for all languages and currently has 900 Russian teachers.
+You can search for a teacher based on what country they live in, availability, and price. italki is a secure platform, so your money is safe.
+I appreciated that most teachers offer a discounted trial lesson so I could try them to see if I liked their teaching style.
+You can read more about the platform in this italki review.

 Preply